Diving Day Trips

 About Diving in Bali

 The weather in Bali is tropically warm and almost constant.
-Daily high air temperature varies from 30-32 C, and nightly lows are from 24-26C (the mountains are significantly cooler).
+Daily high air temperatures varies from 30-32 C, and nightly lows are from 24-26C (the mountains are significantly cooler).
 Temperatures change little, yet the patterns of wind and rain in Bali create two distinct seasons.
 The dry season is from May to September, and the wet or rainy season is from November to March.
-If we can dive all year round in Bali, a great period for diving in Penida and Amuk Bay is from June to October, when the level of the water rises and the molas and the other pelagics appear and once encounters very cold water.
+If we can dive all year round in Bali, a great period for diving in Penida and Amuk Bay is from June to October, when the level of the water rises and the mola mola sunfish and the other pelagics appear and once encounters very cold water.
 The normal sea temperature range of between 26-28 degrees can drop below 20.

 The moon exerts a strong influence on the tide.
 Full and new moon, when the moon and sun are aligned, produce the spring tides, highest highs and lowest lows tides.
 First and last quarter moon, produce more moderate tides.
 At many of Bali’s dive sites, the tide has a stronger effect on dive conditions then seasons.
 Knowing your tide-table can really make a huge difference as you will have ideal conditions on the right tide, whenever the season.